 5. Harness the power of social media

 If conventional channels like job portals and recruitment agencies aren’t getting you the right talent fast enough, you should consider social recruiting.
 Hiring through social media widens your reach and increases the visibility of your job posts, thereby increasing your chances of finding the right talent.
-According to a study by LinkedIn, social media is a great way to connect with passive jobseekers – those who aren’t actively job seeking but are open to new career opportunities – which widens your pool of potential candidates.
-Social media was also cited one of most effective employer branding tools, second only to the company website.
+According to a study by LinkedIn, social media is a great way to connect with passive job seekers – those who aren’t actively job seeking but are open to new career opportunities – which widens your pool of potential candidates.
+Social media was also cited as one of the most effective employer branding tools, second only to the company website.

 6. Consider diversity

 Not just diversity in demographics like gender and race, but in terms of working arrangements.
 COVID-19 has compelled many companies to transition their employees to remote work – the success of which should prompt recruiters and HR managers to reconsider how they want to shape their future workforce.
 If full-time employees are unavailable, consider telecommuters, temporary contractors, consultants, gig workers, or even retired executives who would be open to part-time hours.